Holly Valance: Legal issues

 In January 2002, Valance dismissed her then-manager Scott Michaelson by telephone, 15 months before his contract was due to expire.
 In 2003, Michaelson's company sued Valance's company for breach of contract, won the case and was awarded damages by the Supreme Court of New South Wales.
 During the trial, Valance's mother said Michaelson had been negligent as a manager, which forced her to take over from him.
 The former Neighbours cast member Kym Valentine also gave evidence that Valance "said she was feeling bad, a bit stressed out, because she was leaving Scott" and that "she said the solicitors for her record company would get her out of the contract and would be faxing him the paper work (from the UK) to do so."
 In court, Valance denied that she had said this to Valentine, even though she had signed an affidavit stating she had no recollection of the conversation.

-Justice Clifford Einstein declared that Valence's company had shown *a calculated disregard of the rights of [Michaelson's company] Biscayne as well as a cynical pursuit of benefit".
-The court ordered Valance's company to pay Michaelson's company $350,000 including $47,264.56 "from shares Ms Valance and Mr Michaelson had bought together on the London Stock Exchange",: Michaelson's application for a percentage of profits from sales of her album State of Mind was denied.
+Justice Clifford Einstein declared that Valance's company had shown "a calculated disregard of the rights of [Michaelson's company] Biscayne as well as a cynical pursuit of benefit".
+The court ordered Valance's company to pay Michaelson's company $350,000 including $47,264.56 "from shares Ms Valance and Mr Michaelson had bought together on the London Stock Exchange": Michaelson's application for a percentage of profits from sales of her album State of Mind was denied.